the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 ## Code Styling

 Style guidelines differ between organisations, languages, and over time ^[The Python style guide Python Enhancement Proposal (PEP) 8 has had numerous revisions since it was released in 2001.].
-It is important that you work to a framework that is best for your purposes, be that your own benefit, or communicating with others.
+It is important that you work to a framework that is best for your purposes: be they for your benefit, or the benefit of others.
 It is also important to remain consistent^[and not consistently inconsistent]!

 Style guidelines include advice for file naming, variable naming, use of comments, and whitespace and bracketing.